Why Is My Exercise Ring Not Closing?: Learn How To Calibrate Your Apple Watch

 By calibrating the Apple Watch, you will get improved accuracy of your calorie calculations in the Workout app, and the calorie, distance, move and exercise calculations in the Activity app.

 Keep Your Personal Information Up to Date

 Some of your personal information and measurements from the Health app are used to calculate how many calories your burn.
 Make sure that the relevant information is kept up to date.
 This information is taken from the Health app, but can be edited in the Watch app on the iPhone as well as in the Health app.

 Run the Watch app on the iPhone, and tap My Watch in the bottom left corner.
 Scroll down and tap on Health.
 Make sure that all of the settings on this screen are correct.
 If not, tap Edit in the upper right corner, and update whatever needs to be updated.
 Tap Done to save your changes, or Cancel to discard any changes that you made.

 Is it Working Better After Calibrating?

 Did you calibrate your Apple Watch?
 Are you now getting the correct amount of Exercise when you use the Workout app?
-Leave a comment below and let us know if this helps.
+If not, you may not be walking fast enough.